netscaler/netscaler-k8s-ingress-controller/docs/deploy/multi-cloud-ingress-lb-solution.md

     kubectl apply -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/multicluster/Manifest/gse-crd.yaml

-## Deploy multi-cluster controller
+## Deploy GSLB controller

-Multi-cluster controller helps you to ensure the high availability of the applications across clusters in a multi-cloud environment.
+GSLB controller helps you to ensure the high availability of the applications across clusters in a multi-cloud environment.

 You can install the multi-cluster controller on the AWS and Azure clusters.
-Multi-cluster controller listens to GTP and GSE CRDs and configures the Citrix ADC for GSLB that provides high availability across multiple regions in a multi-cloud environment.
+GSLB controller listens to GTP and GSE CRDs and configures the Citrix ADC for GSLB that provides high availability across multiple regions in a multi-cloud environment.

 To deploy the multi-cluster controller, perform the following steps: